SGS4 Steam generator systems - molten salt

 2. Reduced amount of venting and drain valves

-The elevated layout contributes to automatic venting and achieves easy draining as the molten salt flows by gravity alone.
-Therefore, there is less need for venting and drain valves, enabling the customers to save on supporting equipment that they would normally have to purchase.
-The reduced amount of valves also makes operation and maintenance of the plant easier, especially in typical cases, such as molten salt crystallization, when cleaning of multiple valves becomes a costly burden.
+The elevated layout contributes to automatic venting and achieves easy draining as the header-and-coil heat exchangers allow the molten salt to flow by gravity alone.
+Therefore, there is less need for venting and draining valves, enabling the customers to save on auxiliary equipment that would normally be required, which consequently makes operation and maintenance of the plant easier.

 - Leakage-free design: By eliminating operational mistakes and risk for downtime, productivity, electricity earning and the general payback time of the power plant is greatly improved.
 As a result of excellent performance track records, Aalborg CSP launched a new standard in the concentrated solar power (CSP) industry by announcing a 5-year guarantee against leakages for the new SGS4 steam generation systems.